luukfroling/Wizard-jb2/README.md

     ```shell
    pnpm test
    ```
-   - If you do not quit out it will automatically re-run any tests that are changed.
+   - If you do not quit, any tests that are changed will automatically re-run.
 4. For a general overview of Vitest, please view the [Vitest guide](https://vitest.dev/guide/).

 ###  Unauthorized Access error